What is travel hacking and how do I start?

 Set a goal

-Get a good rewards credit card
+Find the right rewards credit card

+Those ongoing rewards should be an important factor in your travel rewards card decision.
 Most people will benefit from credit cards that earn transferable rewards like these:

 Use shopping portals